bridgetownrb/bridgetown/bridgetown-website/src/_posts/2020/2020-05-27-bridgetown-around-the-web-late-may-2020.md

 ## Blog Posts

-Konnor Rodgers [wrote about his journey to building a Docker image](https://blog.konnor.site/bridgetownrb/dockerizing-bridgetown/) for spinning up Bridgetown.
+Konnor Rogers [wrote about his journey to building a Docker image](https://blog.konnor.site/bridgetownrb/dockerizing-bridgetown/) for spinning up Bridgetown.
 If you're using Docker you can pull the Dockerfile and docker-compose.yml right from his [GitHub repository](https://github.com/ParamagicDev/getting-started-with-bridgetown).
 The article is actually the start of whole blog series, so make sure you add Konnor's site to your bookmarks.

 ## Email Newsletters